Why Kids Need Downtime

-I don’t know about you but when the days get longer, I can’t help but enjoy what it means for the children, time to hang out and just have fun in the sun after the confines of our cold, rainy or snowy winter depending on where you are.
+I don’t know about you, but when the days get longer, I can’t help but enjoy what it means for the children.
+It’s a time to hang out and just have fun in the sun after the confines of our cold, rainy, or snowy winter, depending, of course, on where you live.

-As we start to move toward summer though, it strikes me that so many parents spent the summer holidays desperately trying to keep their wee ones entertained.
+As we start to move toward summer, though, it strikes me that so many parents spend the summer holidays desperately trying to keep their wee ones entertained.

-Often I’ll suggest why kids need downtime only for parents to argue that if their kids aren’t in structured activities or they aren’t entertaining them in some way, shape or form, then they’ll get in to stuff.
-The urge for parents to keep their kids busy is ever present as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.
+Often I’ll suggest the reason why kids need downtime and find parents argue that if their kids aren’t kept busy in structured activities or they aren’t entertaining them in some way, shape, or form, then they’ll get into stuff.
+The urge for parents to keep their kids busy is ever-present, as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.

-Think about the word ‘constructive’ for a moment.
-It actually means ‘improving yourself’ or constructing one skill on top of another and for many parents, that’s part of the allure of structured activity.
-Kids can learn something defined, like how to dance or play and instrument or soccer.
+Think about the word “constructive” for a moment.
+It actually means “improving yourself” or “constructing one skill on top of another,” and for many parents, that’s part of the allure of structured activity.
+Kids can learn something defined, like how to dance, play an instrument, or play soccer.

-But it’s important to remember that children learn most by playing and playing doesn’t come with an end goal in sight, that’s why it’s playing.
+But it’s important to remember that children learn most by playing, and playing doesn’t come with an end goal in sight; that’s why it’s called “playing.”
 That’s why kids need downtime.
-They are learning but they are on their own, free wheeling and hanging out.
-You may be with them physically or you might not.
+They are learning, but they are doing it on their own, freewheeling and hanging out.
+You may be with them physically, or you might not be.

 If you are, perhaps you’re firmly seated in a nice deck chair with a book in your hand and your feet in the sand box, allowing your legs to be used as a nice bridge for the kids to run their dump trucks under.